brunokoga/Montevideo/advanced_dir/spells/brand.md

 **Saving Throw** Fortitude negates; **Spell Resistance** yes

 _Brand_ etches an indelible rune or mark of no more than 6 characters onto a creature, inflicting 1 point of damage.
 The mark may be placed on any exposed portion of the creature, typically the head or forearm.
-A _brand_ can be hidden by clothing or removed by scraping it away (causing 1d6 points of damage, though the _brand_ returns if the damage is healed.
+A _brand_ can be hidden by clothing or removed by scraping it away (causing 1d6 points of damage), though the _brand_ returns if the damage is healed.

 **Brand, Greater**